 The success of the Albany Capital Center in both marketing and operations is directly attributable to ASM Global onsite staff, whose focus is on bookings out 12-24 months, while working closely with Discover Albany to identify the long lead events, those 24 months and beyond.
-Discover Albany, utilizing strategic underwriting provided by the ACCA, also supports the marketing of Albany as a destination and that of Albany County as the hub of the Capital Region.
+Discover Albany utilizing strategic underwriting by the ACCA also supports the marketing of Albany as a destination and that of Albany County as the hub of the Capital Region.

-The survey process implemented in 2018 to obtain feedback on the experience related to each event was continued in 2021.
+The survey process implemented in 2018 to obtain feedback on the experience related to each event was continued in 2022.
 Following each event, ASM Global issued a survey to all attendees and meeting planners sharing the results with the ACCA Board on a quarterly basis in review of those metrics having to do with the guest experience.
-In so doing the performance of the ASM Global staff, the exclusive caterer, and preferred vendors including those for audio/visual, and decorating is measured by these metrics as a means of determining the Qualitative fee portion, if any for review by the Economic Impact Committee and consideration by the ACCA Board.
+In so doing the performance of the ASM Global staff, the exclusive caterer, and preferred vendors including those for audio/visual, and decorating is measured by these metrics as a means of determining the Performance/Productivity and Quality Incentive Fee portion, if any, that would be payable to ASM Global Albany annually.